denilsonbaptista/landing-page/README.md

 ### About

-Landing page to put your knowledge about HTML and CSS into practice
+Landing page to put into practice my knowledge of HTML and CSS

 - [Access the finished project online](https://denilsonbaptista.github.io/landing-page/)